techguykev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond set permissions of the file hello with no owner and group permissions, while other users have all permissions 9-John_Doe sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as file olleh
+8-James_Bond set permissions of the file hello with no owner and group permissions, while other users have all permissions 9-John_Doe sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as file olleh 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users